pablotrianda/go-utils/README.md

-# GOLANG UTILS
+# GOLANG UTILS - WIP

 ## Tools
    * `yml-parser` Use to save configurations
    * `clig` Use to create a cli option fast and easy using the standard library
    * `command-runner` Use to run linux commands